Staggerlee011/serialexperiments/content/posts/driftctl-by-example.md

 ## Ignore objects

 There are going to be objects created outside of terraform that you want to ignore, things like your `tfstate` `s3` bucket / `dynamodb` table.
-Or maybe objects created via the `Serverless Framework` or `SAM` which overlaty onto `Cloudformation`
+Or maybe objects created via the `Serverless Framework` or `SAM` which overlays onto `Cloudformation`

 Create a file in the location you are running the scan from named: `.driftignore`